gatsbyjs/gatsby/docs/docs/production-app.md

 There's a lot going on here.
 And this is just a sample of the output that doesn't include the loaders, rules, etc. We won't go over everything here, but most of it is geared towards proper code splitting of your application.

-The splitChunks section is the most complex part of our config as it configures how we generate the most optimized bundles for your website.
-We call this Granular Chunks as we try to make the generated javascript files as granular as we can by deduplicating all modules.
+The splitChunks section is the most complex part of the Gatsby webpack config as it configures how Gatsby generates the most optimized bundles for your website.
+This is referred to as Granular Chunks as Gatsby tries to make the generated JavaScript files as granular as possible by deduplicating all modules.
 You can read more about [SplitChunks](https://webpack.js.org/plugins/split-chunks-plugin/#optimizationsplitchunks) and [chunks](https://webpack.js.org/concepts/under-the-hood/#chunks) on the [official webpack website](https://webpack.js.org/).

 Once Webpack has finished compilation, it will have produced a few key types of bundles: